 1) Undiscovered Talent

 Finding an artist who shows real promise and is producing exciting work is made even more appealing when they are largely under-the-radar.
 This means that their work is not being used by everyone else, so they can give something fresh to your project.
 They are also more inclined to charge fairly for their work, rather than adding a premium purely based on their name and reputation.
 The client therefore receives art that presents new and inspiring ideas for an excellent price.

 2) Emerging Career

 An emerging career artist – be they a young recent graduate or have become an artist later in life – can offer an excellent investment.
-Their work is often sold for entry-level prices, but can have the potential for a significant increase in value.
-Beyond the possibility of profitable returns, however, emerging artists approach their work in a different way.
-They often show radical innovation with their ideas and use of materials, and can offer a novel response to a brief.
+Their work is often sold for entry-level prices but can have the potential for a significant increase in value.
+Beyond the possibility of profitable returns, however, emerging artists approach their work differently.
+They often show radical innovation with their ideas and use of materials and can offer a novel response to a brief.
 When looking for an emerging artist, consider their projected career path based on past growth and potential.

 4) Quality of Ideas

 Although an idea may be original, it also needs to be evolved from of a quality of research and line of artistic or conceptual enquiry.
 When an artist eloquent in demonstrating a richness, depth and subtlety to their ideas, the artworks are distinctly more sophisticated and thought-provoking.
 An interesting idea has nuances that can be explored in multiple artworks, developing into a lasting line of enquiry that continues to be exciting for viewers across the course of the artist’s career.